emptymalei/deep-learning/dl/self-supervised/generative/ae.md

 ---
 # Autoencoders

-Autoencoders (AE) are machines that encodes inputs into a compact latent space.
+Autoencoders (AE) are machines that encode inputs into a compact latent space.

 ![AE](assets/ae/autoencoder-basic-1.jpg)